Incorporating Surprisingly Popular Algorithm and Euclidean Distance-based Adaptive Topology into PSO: Related Work

-\cite{liang_comprehensive_2006} proposed the comprehensive learning PSO (CLPSO), which was a famous PSO variant with strong exploration.
-In CLPSO, each dimension of a particle learns from its $pbest$ with probability $\eta$ and learns from the corresponding dimensions of the other particles’ $pbest$ selected by tournament selection with probability $(1-\eta)$ independently.
-The velocity update formula is as follows:
+Many learning strategies have been proposed to construct the learning exemplars to replace $\bm{x}^{gbest}$ and $\bm{x}^{pbest}$.
+For instance, Liang et al. \cite{liang_comprehensive_2006} proposed the Comprehensive Learning PSO (CLPSO) based on the Comprehensive Learning Strategy (CLS).
+Specifically, each particle learns from its own $\bm{x}^{pbest}$ with probability $\eta$ and learns from others' $\bm{x}^{pbest}$ determined by the tournament selection with probability $(1-\eta)$, where $\eta$ denotes the learning probability.
+The velocity update formula of CLPSO is as follows:

-where $v_{i, j}$ and $x_{i, j}$ denote the velocity and position of the $j$-th dimension of particle $i$, respectively. $c_{1}$ is the acceleration coefficients, and $r_{1, j}$ is uniformly distributed random numbers independently generated within [0, 1] for the $j$-th dimension. $w$ is the inertia weight to control the velocity. $x_{i}^{c l}$ is constructed by the comprehensive learning strategy (CLS).
-By making each dimension of particle learn from other particles with probability $(1-\eta)$, the CLS can help particles escape from the local optimal region with higher probability, so that the CLS has stronger exploration.
+where $x_{i,j}^{c l}$ denotes the learning exemplar constructed by CLS for the $j$th dimension of Particle $i$.
+By making the particle learn from others on each dimension with probability $(1-\eta)$, CLS helps particles escape from the local optima, enabling wider exploration.
+Zhan et al. \cite{zhan_orthogonal_2011} proposed the Orthogonal Learning PSO (OLPSO), which is designed to search for the best combination of $\bm{x}^{gbest}$ and $\bm{x}^{pbest}$ to construct the learning exemplars.
+Inspired by OLPSO, Xu et al. \cite{xu_particle_2019} adopted $\bm{x}^{gbest}$ and the combination of $\bm{x}^{pbest}$ and $\bm{x}^{gbest}$ as the learning exemplars, independently.

+Hybridization of PSO with other algorithms is another focus of prior studies.
+For instance, Kiran et al. \cite{kiran_recombination-based_2013} combined $\bm{x}^{gbest}$ and the best solution of Artificial Bee Colony (ABC) to generate a new exemplar, named TheBest.
+Subsequently, TheBest is given to the populations of PSO and ABC as $\bm{x}^{gbest}$ and neighboring food source for onlooker bees, respectively.
+Gong et al. \cite{gong_genetic_2016} combined Genetic Algorithm (GA) and PSO to construct the learning exemplars and proposed GL-PSO.
+Yang et al. \cite{yang_level-based_2018} introduced the idea of Differential Evolution (DE) into PSO and generated particles randomly as the learning exemplars to solve large-scale optimization problems.